 Occupant kinematics involves the study of occupant motion inside of a vehicle during a crash.
-Overall perhaps the best description for this area of study is occupant motion.
-Many issues that usually need to be resolved in these cases include: who was driving, position of the occupants, the effect of safety equipment usage or non-usage, mechanism for injury, forces applied to human body structures, low speed impact severity and injury fraud analysis.
+Overall, perhaps the best description for this area of study is occupant motion.
+Many issues that arise in these cases include:

 This type of case usually necessitates a careful and thorough inspection of the vehicle interior, safety systems, injury descriptions, analysis of the change in velocity (delta v) and principal direction of force.
-Of no less importance is a detailed inspection of the exterior of the vehicle and the crash scene itself.
-It is vital to have a comprehensive understanding of how the vehicle moved through the crash environment and then predict how occupants would have moved inside the vehicle.
-If possible, an understanding of where the occupants were reportedly seated and their posture should be considered.
+Additionally, a detailed inspection of the exterior of the vehicle and the crash scene itself is normally performed.
+It is vital to have a comprehensive understanding of how the vehicle moved through the accident environment, including the dynamics of the crash itself to predict how occupants would have moved inside the vehicle.
+An understanding of where the occupants were reportedly seated, and their posture at the time of impact should also be considered.

 Occupant ejections are among the most complex issues to resolve in kinematic cases.
 In an ejection case it is vital to determine the avenue of ejection from the vehicle and where along the crash path the ejection occurred.
 An occupant kinematics analysis will be extremely useful in the analysis of occupant ejections.

 Another specialized category of kinematics is that of low speed impact analysis.
 Even at relatively low speeds, occupants can be injured.
 The correct investigation protocol and physics calculations are necessary to determine the likelihood and mechanism of injury in a low speed impact.